eriknastesjo/jsEditorBackend/README.md

 ### `/`

-Insert new document in database.
-And _id will automatically be generated.
+Insert new document in database with optional attributes.
+An _id will automatically be generated.

 ### `/find`